HripyVoskanyan/bass-model/README.md

 the cumulative distribution functions.
 #### Applications
 The Bass Diffusion model can be used to forecast new products' sales.
-In our example, it is used to predict the sales of phone sales.
+In our example, it is used to predict the sales of motorcycle sales.
 #### References
 - Castro, Alejandro Puerto.
 “Alejandropuerto/Product-Market-Forecasting-Bass-Model.”
 GitHub, 7 July 2022, github.com/alejandropuerto/product-market-forecasting-bass-model.
 Accessed 14 Dec.
 2022.
 - Grasman, Johan, and Marcel Kornelis.
 “Forecasting Product Sales with a Stochastic Bass Model.”
 Journal of Mathematics in Industry, vol. 9, no. 1, 7 Feb.
 2019, 10.1186/s13362-019-0059-6.